BenVanHerbruggen/UWB-dataset-for-industrial-self-calibration/README.md

 [2] B. V. Herbruggen, S. Luchie, J. Fontaine and E. De Poorter, "Multihop Self-Calibration Algorithm for Ultra-Wideband (UWB) Anchor Node Positioning," in IEEE Journal of Indoor and Seamless Positioning and Navigation, vol. 1, pp. 1-11, 2023, doi: 10.1109/JISPIN.2023.3276826.

+## Structure of the datasets

+Will be added soon